 Post-doctoral training: Rockefeller University (Mentor: Dr. Charles M. Rice)

-(1).
-For many decades, stem cells and other primitive cells have been known to resist virus infection, particularly retroviruses.
-Recent studies have made similar observations with a diverse array of viruses and tissue stem cells, suggesting that virus resistance is a general property of stem cells.
-Such restriction likely evolved to protect these primitive cells because of their critical roles in tissue regeneration and repair.
-Eukaryotic cells have evolved multiple strategies to protect themselves against pathogens.
-Stem cells, however, are unique.
-When exposed to pathogens they do not produce the same robust interferon (IFN) responses that terminally differentiated cells use to combat infection.
-Therefore, the mechanisms by which stem cells potently block virus infection are poorly understood.
+1. For decades, stem cells and other primitive cells have been recognized for their resistance to viral infections, particularly retroviruses.
+Recent studies have extended these observations across a wide variety of viruses and tissue stem cells, suggesting that virus resistance is a general property of stem cells.
+This resistance likely evolved to protect these critical cells, given their essential roles in tissue regeneration and repair.
+While eukaryotic cells have developed numerous strategies to defend against pathogens, stem cells are unique in that they do not mount the same robust interferon (IFN) responses that terminally differentiated cells rely on to combat infections.
+As a result, the specific mechanisms by which stem cells effectively block viral infection remain poorly understood.

-Our recent study revealed that stem cells constitutively express subset of IFN stimulated genes (ISGs), independently of IFNs.
-This intrinsic ISG expression varies in a cell type-specific manner and ISG expression decreases as cells terminally differentiate at which time cells become responsive to canonical IFN signaling.
-We also demonstrated that intrinsically expressed ISGs protect stem cells against viral infection in vitro and in vivo.
-The mechanisms underlying this intrinsic ISG expression in stem cells, however, remain elusive.
-To this end, we will use comprehensive and less biased approaches (e.g. RNA-seq, ATAC-seq, CRISPR KO screens) to dissect the regulatory mechanisms governing intrinsic ISG expression in stem cells.
-This work is supported by NIH K99/R00 grant (5R00AI141742)
+Our recent study revealed that stem cells constitutively express a subset of IFN-stimulated genes (ISGs) independently of IFN signaling.
+This intrinsic ISG expression is cell-type specific and diminishes as cells undergo terminal differentiation, at which point they become responsive to traditional IFN signaling pathways.
+We also demonstrated that intrinsically expressed ISGs protect stem cells from viral infection both in vitro and in vivo (Wu et al. Cell.
+2018; et al. Current opinion in immunology.
+2019).
+However, the regulatory mechanisms driving this intrinsic ISG expression in stem cells remain unclear.
+To address this, we will employ comprehensive and unbiased approaches, such as RNA-seq, ATAC-seq, and CRISPR knockout screens, to dissect the regulatory mechanisms controlling intrinsic ISG expression in stem cells.
+This research is supported by an NIH K99/R00 grant (5R00AI141742).

-(2).
-Mechanistic insights into human disease may enable the development of treatments that are effective in broad patient populations.
-Traditionally, human diseases have been studied in preclinical models, which enable many powerful avenues for research.
-Recently, the emergence and marriage of ex vitro human pluripotent stem cells (hPSCs, including hESC and iPSCs)-based human tissue engineering technologies and new powerful tools for genomic editing/mutagenesis have offered new opportunities for human disease modeling and deep biological understanding, especially for diseases that are associated with genetic variations, promising the personalized/precise identification of drug targets and biomarkers for improving clinical practice.
-In this project, we will be focusing on developing multicellular models (organoid culture and 3D Transwell culture) to understand fibrotic liver diseases, including alcoholic and nonalcoholic fatty liver diseases, and diseases caused by viral infection.
-This work is supported by NIH Director's New Innovator Award (DP2) (1DP2AI170515)
+2. Mechanistic insights into human disease can facilitate the development of treatments that are effective across broad patient populations.
+Traditionally, human diseases have been studied using preclinical models, which have enabled numerous powerful research avenues.
+However, recent advances in human pluripotent stem cell (hPSC, including hESC and iPSC) technology, combined with new genomic editing and mutagenesis tools, have opened exciting opportunities for human disease modeling.
+These advances are particularly valuable for studying diseases associated with genetic variations, offering the potential for personalized and precise identification of drug targets and biomarkers to improve clinical outcomes.
+In this project, we will focus on developing multicellular models, including organoid cultures and 3D Transwell cultures, to better understand fibrotic liver diseases, such as alcoholic and nonalcoholic fatty liver diseases (Park et al. Journal of Hepatology.
+2023), as well as liver diseases caused by viral infections and excessive alcohol drinking.
+This work is supported by the NIH Director's New Innovator Award (DP2) (1DP2AI170515), NIH R03 grant (NCATS, 1R03TR004584) NIH R01 grant (NIAAA 1R01AA031226).

 View publications for Xianfang Wu, PhD